 Most CGE studies analyse the impact of environmental taxes aimed at stimulating shifts in consumption and production patterns leading to higher resource efficiency.
 Schandl et al. (2016) analyse the impact of different global carbon prices on GDP, CO2-eq emissions, and material consumption.
 Increased energy costs, due to the increased global carbon price reduce the consumption of energy-intensive goods.
 However, this also creates an incentive for investments in green technologies, partially offsetting negative socio-economic impacts.
 Overall, GDP would 1.6% lower than in the business as usual scenario.

 Hatfield-Dodds et al. (2017) simulate the impact of a resource extraction tax.
 When implemented in isolation, this measure results in a lower global GDP (-4.2%) relative to the existing trends, while resource extraction is 6.4% lower.
-However, when coupled with assumptions of an increase in resource efficiency, whose cost reductions are passed-through to lower prices, and consumers increase these savings (which lead to an increase in investment in the neoclassical ‘closure’ adopted) lead to a win-win scenario (a global reduction in resource extraction of 17% and 5.6% higher GDP in 2050 relative to the BAU scenario).
+However, when coupled with assumptions of an increase in resource efficiency a ‘win-win’ scenario is observed, in which GDP is 5.6% higher and global resource extraction is 17% lower in 2050 relative to the business as usual scenario.
+This result is a consequence of the assumption that cost reductions are passed-through to lower prices, and consumers are assumed to increase their savings, rather than increase consumption.
+Under the model’s neoclassical ‘closure’, the increase in savings leads to an increase in investment (in greener technologies), which increases the capital stock and the potential GDP, while reducing resource extraction, in the long-run.

 Ljunggren Söderman et al. (2016), and Brusselaers et al. (2022) simulate changes in tax rates, such as reductions in VAT on services relative to manufactured goods, in Sweden and Belgium, respectively.
 Despite similarities in the policies simulated, Ljunggren Söderman et al. (2016) report a fall in GDP (-0.1%), while Brusselaers et al. (2022) report an increase (1.56%).
 Both papers find that tax policies lead to significant reductions in emissions.
-These results may be linked to the type of consumption functions adopted in CGE models, which are more or less sensitive to relative price changes (substitution effect).
+These results may be linked to the type of consumption functions adopted in CGE models, which are more or less sensitive to relative price changes (substitution effect) depending on the modellers choice.

 In general, the higher the (cross-) price elasticity of demand, the higher the shift in consumption away from resource intensive manufactured goods, which become relatively more expensive.
-In a CGE model with a Keynesian closure, results may differ as consumption may be more affected by income effects than substitution effects (changes in relative prices).
+In a CGE model with a Keynesian ‘closure’, results may differ as consumption may be more affected by income effects than substitution effects (changes in relative prices).
 No CGE models adopting a Keynesian closure with regards to consumption have been identified, though a few Keynesian inspired macroeconometric IO studies do exist.
 Giljum et al. (2008), Meyer et al. (2012), and Distelkamp and Meyer (2019) model the impacts of the combination of increased resource efficiency with a range of environmental taxes.
 Results from Distelkamp and Meyer (2019) show that both policies, if well-coordinated, can deliver absolute decoupling of emissions from economic activity, even if only the EU goes ahead with the policies, while for material use absolute decoupling would be possible only in a global cooperation scenario.

 3.3.4 Residual waste management